Skip to main content

 Previously, you could request a switch for errors by contacting Liaison.

-For the Student 2022/23 collection, this is all handled by the HDP and you will no longer contact Liaison for a switch.
+From the Student 2022/23 collection, this is all handled by the HDP and you will no longer contact Liaison for a switch.

 Please raise all quality issues in the IMS and request a tolerance override within the issue.
 These issues will either be self-approved by the provider, or approved by HESA or the relevant Statutory Customer.

 This means that rules that were previously warnings will also be dealt with in the same way, and a tolerance override will need to be requested.
-More detail in our quality assurance approach.

 How to raise a tolerance override request